henrikac/prettytable/README.md

 sorted_table_desc = table.sort("name", false)
 custom_sort = table.sort { |a, b| a[2] <=> b[2] }
 ```
-Sorting a table will always return a new `Table`.
+Sorting a table will always return a new table.

 #### To hash